 It’s important to have this harmony and to practice it regularly.
 The reason we take off-balance shots is bad footwork.
 We want our bodies used to the idea of going up with the proper hand on the proper side.

-So, you’re going to have to get used to using your off hand and perfect layups using it.
+So, you’re going to have to get used to using your off-hand and perfect layups using it.
 No excuses.

 Once you have the elbow and knee working in unison, you’ll be ready for the next step.

-The Corner Is Everything
+The Square on the Backboard Is Everything

 When you look up at the basket, you’ll see a white or red box painted or taped onto the backboard.
-Not simply decoration, this is a guide for making any shots using the backboard.
+Not simply decoration, this is a guide for making shots using the backboard.